hans-min/bluetooth-manager/README.md

 # iOS Bluetooth-manager
-a lightweight bluetooth library that manages contains all you need of CoreBluetooh, so you can focus on the UI
+a lightweight bluetooth library that manages and minimize your workload on CoreBluetooh, so you can focus on the UI
 <br>

 ## Import to your project